joshuakhouri/MoMpy/README.md

 ## Module 1: Uncertainty - Israel Chinn

-calculate the propagated uncertainty of an algebraic expression given individual variable values and their respective uncertainties.
+Calculate the propagated uncertainty of an algebraic expression given individual variable values and their respective uncertainties.
 This module is used directly by the GUI to create a user friendly uncertainty calculator, generate a stress strain curve simply by importing a csv file with material dimensions, and creates a monte carlo simulation for linear regressions.

 This is not the main module the user interacts with, but it is designed to be high-level and can be used on its own in a Jupyter notebook/IDE.